 A formulary is only as good as the guidelines which underpin it.
 It is essential that this formulary is used in conjunction with the current guidelines.
 Throughout this formulary links to NICE and local guidelines are provided.
 This guidance should be read before selecting a drug from this formulary.

 It is recognised that we cannot expect 100% compliance.
 This formulary will only cover 80-90% of what may be needed for individual patients.

-The County Durham & Darlington or Tees DO NOT PRESCRIBE List can be accessed online at: http://medicines.necsu.nhs.uk/guidelines/durhamdarlington or
+The County Durham and Tees Valley APC Do Not Prescribe List and Grey List can be accessed online at: https://medicines.necsu.nhs.uk/download/tees-prescribing-grey-list/

 The APPLICATION FOR NEW PRODUCT TO BE APPROVED FOR USE IN NHS COUNTY DURHAM AND TEES VALLEY be accessed online at: https://medicines.necsu.nhs.uk/committees/county-durham-tees-valley-apc/

 The County Durham and Tees Valley Formulary Guide to RAG list classifications can be accessed online at: https://medicines.necsu.nhs.uk/committees/county-durham-tees-valley-apc/

 The County Durham and Tees Valley Formulary Process can be accessed online at: https://medicines.necsu.nhs.uk/committees/county-durham-tees-valley-apc/

 Minutes of meetings, Terms of Reference, and all other documentation relating to the County Durham & Tees Valley Area Prescribing Committee can be accessed online at: https://medicines.necsu.nhs.uk/committees/county-durham-tees-valley-apc/

 Annotations used within the formulary: